David Michael Barrett

 David Michael Barrett (born April 3, 1971) is an American screenwriter and film producer in Los Angeles, California.

-Best known for his films Bad Actress, Such Good People and Kiss Me, Kill Me, his play Brentwood was featured in Noah Wylie's prestigious Blank Theatre Company's Living Room Series of new works.
-He's an alumnus of Outfest's Screenwriting Lab, and has served as a mentor at the International Academy of Film and Television where he sits on their advisory board.
+Best known for his films Bad Actress, Such Good People and Kiss Me, Kill Me, his play Brentwood was featured in Noah Wyle's Blank Theatre Company's Living Room Series of new works.
+He is an alumnus of Outfest's Screenwriting Lab, and has been a mentor at the International Academy of Film and Television, where he is on the advisory board.
+Prior to writing, Barrett spent over a dozen years in drama development at Warner Bros.
+TV, where he worked with writer/producers James Duff The Closer, Deborah Joy LeVine The New Adventures of Lois & Clark, among others.

 Screenwriter

 Bad Actress (2011)

-Bad Actress is a dark comedy about has-been TV star, Alyssa Rampart-Pillage (Beth Broderick), whose career is restarted when she’s accused of murdering her husband, Bernie (Chris Mulkey).
+Bad Actress is a dark comedy about has-been TV star, Alyssa Rampart-Pillage (Beth Broderick), whose career is restarted when she's accused of murdering her husband, Bernie (Chris Mulkey).
+The film premiered at the Miami International Film Festival in March 2011 and was later showcased at various film festivals, including the Cleveland International Film Festival.
+Beth Broderick's performance earned her the Best Actress award at the New York Independent Film Festival, and the film received the "10 Degrees Hotter Award" for Best Picture at the Valley Film Festival.
+The film is distributed by Strand Releasing.

 Such Good People (2014)

 A screwball comedy, Such Good People tells the story of Richard (Michael Urie) and Alex (Randy Harrison) who, while house-sitting for rich humanitarian friends, find a huge stash of cash in the residence.
 When the homeowners die in a car crash, altruism and greed collide as Richard and Alex try to decide what to do with the money.
 Directed by Stewart Wade.
+Breaking Glass Pictures is the film's distributor.

 Kiss Me, Kill Me (2015)

 A contemporary film noir psychological thriller, Kiss Me, Kill Me is a murder mystery about Dusty (Van Hansis) who blacks-out while confronting his unfaithful boyfriend.
 When he comes to, his boyfriend Stephen (Gale Harold) has been murdered, and he's the prime suspect.
 Directed by Casper Andreas.
-In June 2016, Kiss Me, Kill Me screened opening night at FilmOut San Diego International Film Festival, where picture won six awards, including Best Feature and David Michael Barrett won Best Screenplay.
+In June 2016, Kiss Me, Kill Me screened opening night at FilmOut San Diego, where picture won six awards, including Best Feature and David Michael Barrett won Best Screenplay.